Of course scarves do a better job of distracting people from noticing my wrinkles, but I don’t wear scarves on my neck in the warm weather.

 Once the temperature drops out comes my collection of scarves.

-I love this cashmere leopard print scarf paired with the paisley leopard print jacket and faux leather pants I am wearing for a client meeting.
+I love this cashmere leopard print scarf paired with the paisley leopard print jacket and faux leather pants from Chico’s that I am wearing for a client meeting.

 Okay, this is is the same outfit with a navy necklace.
 (Yes, I paired a navy necklace with a purple outfit.)